On the additive structure of algebraic valuations of polynomial semirings: Factoriality

 for $d_0, \dots, d_{k+1} \in \zz_{\le 0}$.
 Since $a>0$, we see that $\deg f(X) \ge 1$.
 As $d_0 < 0$, we obtain from~\eqref{eq:product of polynomials} that $c_0 > 0$.
 Observe that $\deg f(X) \ge 2$ as, otherwise, $d_2 \le 0$ and~\eqref{eq:product of polynomials} would imply that $c_0 \le -a < 0$.
-As $d_1 \le 0$, we obtain from~\eqref{eq:product of polynomials} that $c_1 \ge a c_0/b > 0$.
+As $d_1 \le 0$, we obtain from~\eqref{eq:product of polynomials} that $c_1 \ge \frac{a c_0}b > 0$.
 As before, $\deg f(X) \ge 3$; otherwise, $d_3 \le 0$ would imply that $c_1 \le -a < 0$.
 For each $j \in \ldb 2,k-1 \rdb$, one can compare coefficients in~\eqref{eq:product of polynomials} to find that $bc_j \ge c_{j-2} + a c_{j-1}$.
 Now an immediate induction reveals that $c_j \ge 0$ for every $j \in \ldb 0, k-1 \rdb$.
 However, comparing the coefficients of the terms of degree $k+1$ in~\eqref{eq:product of polynomials}, we see that $c_{k-1} \le -a < 0$, which is a contradiction.
 As a consequence, $a \le 0$.
 Hence $\nn_0[\alpha]$ is a UFM by Theorem~\ref{thm:UFM characterization}. \end{proof}

-It follows from Proposition~\ref{prop:UFM/OHFM/FGM are equivalent in rank at most 2} that if $\nn_0[\alpha]$ is a proper OHFM, then its rank is at least $3$.
-For each rank $d \in \nn_{\ge 3}$, there are infinitely many non-isomorphic algebraic semiring valuations of $\nn_0[X]$ whose additive monoids are rank-$d$ FGMs that are not OHFMs.
+It follows from Proposition~\ref{prop:UFM/OHFM/FGM are equivalent in rank at most 2} that if $\nn_0[\alpha]$ is a proper LFM, then its rank is at least $3$.
+For each rank $d \in \nn_{\ge 3}$, there are infinitely many non-isomorphic algebraic semiring valuations of $\nn_0[X]$ whose additive monoids are rank-$d$ FGMs that are not LFMs.

-\begin{prop} For each $d \in \nn_{\ge 4}$, there exist infinitely many non-isomorphic semiring valuations of $\nn_0[X]$ whose additive monoids are rank-$d$ FGMs that are not OHFMs. \end{prop}
+\begin{prop} For each $d \in \nn_{\ge 4}$, there exist infinitely many non-isomorphic semiring valuations of $\nn_0[X]$ whose additive monoids are rank-$d$ FGMs that are not LFMs. \end{prop}

 \begin{proof} Fix $d \in \nn_{\ge 4}$.
 Take $p \in \pp$, and consider the polynomial